quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Identifying *de novo* germline mutations in the BXD RILs

 The BXD resource currently comprises a total of 152 recombinant inbred lines (RILs).
 RILs were derived from either F2 or advanced intercrosses, and subsequently inbred by brother-sister mating for up to 180 generations [@PMID:33472028].
-Previously, we analyzed whole-genome sequencing data from the BXDs and identified *de novo* germline mutations in each line [@PMID:35545679].
-A detailed description of the methods used for DNA extraction, sequencing, alignment, and variant processing, as well as the characteristics of the high-quality *de novo* mutations, are available in the previous manuscript [@PMID:35545679].
+Previously, we analyzed whole-genome sequencing data from the BXDs and identified candidate *de novo* germline mutations in each line [@PMID:35545679].
+A detailed description of the methods used for DNA extraction, sequencing, alignment, and variant processing, as well as the characteristics of the *de novo* mutations, are available in a previous manuscript [@PMID:35545679].

 Briefly, we aligned paired-end Illumina sequencing data to the GRCm38/mm10 reference genome using the 10X LongRanger software (v2.1.6; Lariat approach), called single-nucleotide variants using GATK version (v3.8-1-0-gf15c1c3ef) [@PMID:21478889], and identified mutations in each BXD that were absent from all other RILs, as well as from the C57BL/6J and DBA/2J parents.
 We required each private variant to be meet the following criteria: